 using Apache Spark with Scala & AWS

-Note: This is not an introductory or theory based course.
-And we also don’t discuss much about the comparison between Spark vs other Big Data tools like Apache Hadoop and Apache Flink.
+a very introductory level or theory based course.
+We’ll also discuss about the comparison between Spark vs other Big Data tools like Apache Hadoop and Apache Flink.
 [Hive, Pig & Sqoop are optional for the participants to go through!].
 Along with the Big Data stacks, we'll also learn about other handy tools to analyse big data using AWS Athena & Redshift Spectrum also.

 - You would be able to comfortably setup Spark Development Environment in your local computer and start working on any given big data pipelines by your own.
-And later, if you want you can productionalize the same over AWS cloud using AWS EMR cluster and AWS Lambda scripts.
+And later, if you want you can productionalize the same over AWS cloud using AWS EMR cluster, AWS Lambda scripts & AWS Step Function.

-- You’ll be having enough hands-on experience on Spark that you’ll get a feeling as you’ve more than 2.5 – 3 years experience into “Developing Data Pipelines using Big Data Technologies”.
+- You’ll be having enough hands-on experience on Spark that you’ll get a feeling as if you’re having more 3 - 6 years experience into “Developing Data Pipelines using Big Data Technologies” basis your back ground.

-- Basis the complexity of the data pipeline you are working with, you’ll be assess which techniques to be used there – Dataset or Spark SQL or RDD
+- Basis the complexity of the data pipeline you are working with, you’ll be assess which techniques to be used there – DataFrame - DSL/SQL or Dataset or the core RDD

 - Basis the nature of the data (Confidential/PII or not) you’ll be able to decide whether to go ahead with on-premise or cloud based solution.
-You can also estimate the computational resources requirement for the given data volume.
+You can also estimate the computational resources requirement for the given the 5V's of the data.

 You should have at least some programming experience in any language, basic level should suffice, i.e., variable declaration, control statements – if-else, looping, collections, etc. And, “Lots of desire to learn new exciting things!”